merovex-press/stranded-series/docs/01-Overview/02-format.md

   - A printed season should also cost $30 as it comprises the equivalent of 3 novels ($29.88)
 * Listening
   - Listening pace: Audible standard voice pace is 125wpm.
-  - A novella should complete in about 4hours.
+  - A novella should complete in about 4 hours.
-  - A series should complete in about 40 hours.
+  - A season should complete in about 40 hours.
-  - Sell [Audible](https://www.acx.com/help/what-s-the-deal/200497690) at the series, making $3 per sale, $6 if I record it myself.
+  - Sell [Audible](https://www.acx.com/help/what-s-the-deal/200497690) at the season, making $3 per sale, $6 if I record it myself.

 ### Season Pattern